kalaomer/zemberek-go/README.md

 - Go 1.18 or higher
 - Standard library only (no external dependencies for core functionality)

+### Resource data

+Language resources (lexicon binaries, normalization tables, language models) are expected under `data/` by default.
+If you keep them elsewhere, export `ZEMBEREK_DATA_ROOT=/absolute/path/to/your/data` so both the examples and the advanced normalizer can locate them.

+Example data bundles (LM and normalization folders) are available here: <https://drive.google.com/drive/folders/1tztjRiUs9BOTH-tb1v7FWyixl-iUpydW>.
+Download the archive, extract it to a directory of your choice, and point `ZEMBEREK_DATA_ROOT` to that directory before running the examples.

 ## Development Status

-This is an ongoing port of the Python version.
-The core functionality has been implemented, but some modules are still in progress:

-- ✅ Core modules (Turkish, Hash, Compression, Text)
-- ✅ Tokenization (Token, Span, Sentence Extraction)
-- ✅ LM Vocabulary and basic structures
-- ✅ Morphology Lexicon
-- 🚧 Morphology Analysis and Generation
-- 🚧 Normalization modules
-- 🚧 Complete LM implementation
+The port follows zemberek-nlp’s architecture module by module.
+Core components, tokenization, lexicon handling, language model loading and advanced normalization are functional; remaining work focuses on fine-tuning morphology generation/ambiguity resolution and extending test coverage as the Java baseline evolves.

 ## Notes

-This port maintains the architecture and approach of the original Python implementation while adapting to Go's idioms and best practices:
+This port mirrors the Java implementation’s architecture while adapting to Go idioms:

-- Python classes → Go structs with methods
+- Java classes → Go structs/interfaces
-- Python enums → Go iota constants
+- Java enums → Go iota constants
-- Python dictionaries → Go maps
-- Python sets → Go maps with bool values
-- Python inheritance → Go composition and interfaces
+- Immutable data → Go value types and generated readers

 ## Credits

 - Original Java implementation: [zemberek-nlp](https://github.com/ahmetaa/zemberek-nlp) by Ahmet A. Akın
-- Python port: [zemberek-python](https://github.com/Loodos/zemberek-python) by Loodos
-- Go port: This repository
+- Go port: This repository and its contributors

 ## License